 1. Helps You Define Your Vision

 Having a business plan helps you give shape to your ideas.
-When you sit down and put your vision on paper, it helps you put your ideas to test analyze each aspect more fundamentally.
-This exercise can also be very helpful to get your ideas across to your team or partners.
+When you sit down and put your vision on paper, it helps you put your ideas to test and analyze each aspect more fundamentally.
+This exercise can also be very helpful in getting your ideas across to your team or partners.

 2. Builds A Road Map

 A restaurant business plan not only defines your visions but also lays down the detailed path that you can follow to execute your ideas.

 A restaurant business plan enables you to consider all the expenses that will be incurred for the first six months of operation including fixed costs and re-occurring expenses.
 Projecting these expenses and comparing them to your expected revenue streams helps you gain a better understanding of your financials.
 It also gives you an opportunity to plan your investment and loans while controlling and managing expenses.

 4. Evaluates Your Roadmap